We all love the Culinary Arts department at Shepherds

 1 can (14 oz.) artichoke hearts, drained and coarsely chopped

-1 box (9 oz.) frozen chopped spinach, thawed and squeezed to drain
+1 box (9 oz.) frozen chopped spinach, thawed and squeezed to

 ½ c. chopped red bell pepper